blacknon/lssh/README.md

 ### Features

-- Pure Go SSH toolkit with cross-platform support for Linux, macOS, and Windows
 - Host inventory defined in TOML, with interactive filtering and selection
 - SSH, SCP, and SFTP workflows from a single tool suite
 - Parallel operations across multiple hosts, including command execution and interactive shells